What Is Cancer?

 Relapse is the term used when despite treatment, the cancer returns.

-What are some questions you can ask?
+What are some questions I can ask about my child's cancer?

 Questions you may want to ask your child's oncologist at the treatment centre: